ristea/sspcab/README.md

 We provide implementation for both PyTorch and Tensorflow in the ``sspcab_torch.py`` and ``sspcab_tf.py``

-> In order to work properly you need to have a python version newer than 3.6
+> In order to work properly you need to have a python version newer than 3.6.
->> We used the python 3.6.8 version.
+> (we used the python 3.6.8 version)

 ## Cite us